trianam/labeller/README.md

 # labeller
-A driver for an old labeller machine
+A driver for an old labeller machine developed in 2007